buzaidj/mobile-ordering/README.md

 # mobile-ordering
-A mobile ordering system using a Raspberry Pi for my fraternity house meal plan.
+A mobile ordering system using a Raspberry Pi for my house meal plan.